A survey and analysis of TLS interception mechanisms and motivations: Operations expecting HTTP access

 \subsection{Other common practices motivating HTTP access}

 Here we list other cases that do not fit into the previous three categories.

 \subheadit{Diagnosing and troubleshooting issues} Network packet captures traditionally provide visibility into networks, assist in troubleshooting problems, and are used to analyze application performance~\cite{rfc8404,draft-green-tls-static-dh-in-tls13-01}.
 Captures can even be provided by customers as taken close to the client-side, allowing for a targeted and efficient troubleshooting.
-The ability to observe actual network communications is often the easiest, when not the last, resort to troubleshoot a problem.
+Observing actual network communications is often the easiest, when not the last, resort to troubleshoot a problem.

-\subheadit{Traffic filtering} Parental control solutions also filter network traffic to block forbidden contents, remove explicit images, sensor swear words~\cite{xcc-tls-proxy}.
+\subheadit{Content filtering} Parental control solutions also filter network traffic to block forbidden contents, remove explicit images, sensor swear words~\cite{xcc-tls-proxy}.
 Similarly, ad blockers may choose to remove unwanted ads from the web traffic before it reaches the browser.
 Finally, employers may want to regulate the use of their resources by employees by, e.g., collecting browsing histories, preventing abusive use of bandwidth~\cite{draft-camwinget-tls-use-cases-05}.
 Similar filtering needs to legal constraints on ISPs may apply.

-\subheadit{Content-based billing} Network operators may leverage fine-grained billing of their customers based on the website or URL visited to, e.g., provide free-of-charge access certain contents (zero-rating~\cite{choffnes2017empirical}), or charge more for premium services~\cite{cisco-ecs}.
+\subheadit{Content-based billing} Network operators may leverage fine-grained billing of their customers based on the website or URL visited to, e.g., provide free-of-charge access to certain contents (zero-rating~\cite{choffnes2017empirical}), or charge more for premium services~\cite{cisco-ecs}.

-\subheadit{Controversial/abusive practices} ISPs may insert tracking headers~\cite{header-enrichement,verizon-supercookie}, with or without personally identifiable information such as a phone's IMEI and IMSI.
+\subheadit{Other/abusive practices} ISPs may insert tracking headers~\cite{header-enrichement,verizon-supercookie}, with or without personally identifiable information such as a phone's IMEI and IMSI.
 Sometimes, this is simply intended to pass information between internal parts of the operator's network; however, this may also be done for advertisement and tracking purposes~\cite{header-enrichement,rfc8404,cisco-ecs}.
 ISPs could also insert interstitials to inform users of e.g., quota limits~\cite{rfc8404}.
 Finally, they may also monetize HTTP errors by inserting ads on error pages~\cite{web-proxies}.
-We do not further consider these controversial practices by ISPs in this study. ~\\[.5em] The impact of the above-mentioned cases is discussed next.
+We do not further consider these controversial practices by ISPs in this study due to the absence of benefits to the end user (without other easy alternatives), and lack of any legal requirement. ~\\[.5em] The impact of the above-mentioned cases is discussed next.